PEESEgroup/Deep-DeePC/README.md

 # Deep-DeePC

-We propose a data-enabled predictive control framework using a deep neural network (Deep DeePC) for greenhouse climate control systems.
-This integration enables efficient approximation of the complex mappings required for predictive control, significantly reducing the computational burden during online implementation.
-To handle climate and actuator constraints effectively, we also implement a differentiable QP layer as end-to-end learning architecture.
-For a numerical case study using the outdoor climate data in Colombus, OH, we compared the proposed Deep DeePC framework with a nonlinear model predictive control (NMPC) baselimne and standard DeePC.
-The results demonstrate effective climate management for lettuce and underscore the approach’s potential scalability and generalizability to other greenhouse crops and operating conditions.
+Deep-DeePC is a data-enabled predictive control framework that leverages deep neural networks for real‐time greenhouse climate management.
+By learning the complex mapping from past measurements to future control actions, Deep-DeePC dramatically reduces the online computational load of traditional MPC schemes.
+To enforce physical and actuator constraints, we embed a differentiable quadratic programming (QP) layer directly into the end-to-end learning architecture.

+In a numerical case study using outdoor climate data from Columbus, OH, we benchmark Deep-DeePC against a nonlinear MPC (NMPC) baseline and the standard DeePC algorithm.
+Our results on lettuce cultivation demonstrate superior climate regulation and highlight the approach’s scalability to other greenhouse crops and operating scenarios.

 ---

 ## Repository Structure

 Deep-DeePC/
 ├── deep_deepc/ # Core implementation of the Deep-DeePC algorithm
 │ ├── controller.py # Main controller class